crispab/everytoncounts/carbonguide.md

 ## Change personal habits to reduce CO2
 * Eat less meat, especially beef
-* Fly less, replace with train when feasible (replacing plance with car for the same distance makes no difference, unless it is electric)
+* Fly less, replace with train when feasible (replacing plance with car for the same distance makes no difference, unless it is electric).
+Rule of thumb: Avoid flying when you can, offset it when you can't.
+* Drive less (if you have a fuel car), replace with bike or train or walking (if feasible of course...).

 ## Buy to reduce CO2
 (or ask your employer to buy)